 The Communicable Diseases Network Australia provides a series of national guidelines(Opens in a new tab/window) to help public health units respond to notifiable diseases.

-Submit the completed form to Lifeblood in your state or territory (contact details are on the form).
+Complete the order form below, then submit the completed form to Lifeblood in your state or territory (contact details are on the form).

-When IVIg and SCIg are contraindicated
+Using NHIg when IVIg and SCIg are both contraindicated

 Get in touch